Can a claimant insist that an employment tribunal judgment is removed from the online public record?

 In Ameyaw, the EAT upheld the employment tribunal’s decision not to grant an anonymity order or restriction under Rule 50 of the ET Rules.

 Ms Ameyaw later applied for the strike-out judgment to be anonymised or removed from the public register, where it had been entered over a year before.
-Ms Ameyaw claimed that the online publication of the judgment had prevented her from securing new employment.
-The application was refused on the basis that the tribunal had no discretion not to publish the judgment and Rule 50 did not provide any basis to override principle of open justice.
+Ms Ameyaw claimed that the online publication of the judgment had prevented her from securing new employment (as well as contending that her rights under Articles 6 and 8 of the European Convention of Human Rights were breached when a Judgment which she argued contained defamatory and incorrect statements had been published without a trial of the facts).
+The application was refused on the basis that the tribunal had no discretion not to publish the judgment and Rule 50 did not provide any basis to override the principle of open justice.